 Knowing what an employer is looking for will help you tailor your cover letter, resume, and interview language.
 Being aware of the types of skills that employers may seek will also help you prepare for the world of work.
 Think about your past experiences in terms of the skills you used - these can come from school, projects, volunteer, extra-curricular and work experiences.

-By looking at these broad categories and examples of specific skills below you can (see also Skill Action Verbs):
+By looking at these broad categories and examples of specific skills below you can:

 The skillful expression, transmission and interpretation of knowledge and ideas.

 The ability to think of new ways to do something, creativity and innovation are often key to success of a business, particularly during strategic planning and when designing new products and services.